24 Hour Help Line – Call Now

 Suppose, however, that your daughter has used drugs for a period of time or has tried outpatient drug rehab before.
 She may need to go into inpatient drug rehabilitation for either a 30-, 60- or 90-day stay.
 Then, she may be able to transition into outpatient care through a sober living house.
 Another possibility is for her to go to another outpatient rehab in New Jersey.
 If your daughter has been using drugs for a long time, she may need a long-term rehab in New Jersey.
 This is especially true if she has been through the court system or has mental health issues.

-Here at SOBA in South Jersey, we have drug rehabilitation programs for substance abuse designed specifically to treat young adults.
+Here at SOBA in New Brunswick, New Jersey, we have drug rehabilitation programs for substance abuse designed specifically to treat young adults.
 The young adults we treat are struggling with drug addiction.
 In addition, we provide help for families of drug addicts.
 SOBA has several options for young adults.
 One of our young adult drug rehabs New Jersey programs, the College Recovery Addiction Treatment Center, has a good success rate.
 The College Recovery Addiction Treatment Center designs programs for young adults and their families that fit their needs exactly.

 SOBA offers clients the best treatment possible.
 We only use professional and experienced team members in our treatment programs.
 Each treatment team works hard to make sure that your daughter receives a program for her specific needs.
 Our programs emphasize both therapy and treatment for drug addiction and underlying issues that may make the addiction worse.
 Such issues include mental health issues.
 We want your daughter to live the rest of her life in sobriety, and we work to make that possible.